jdpark7/uni-chatbot/university-data/curriculum.md

 10 Credits | Grade 11
 H.S. | C.S.U. (b) | U.C. (b)

 Intended for the college-bound student, this course is grounded in the Common Core State Standards and emphasizes close reading analysis and composition.
-Students will study both fiction and nonfiction, in order to challenge and expand the student°Øs capacity to read with understanding texts of ever-increasing
+Students will study both fiction and nonfiction, in order to challenge and expand the student‚Äôs capacity to read with understanding texts of ever-increasing

 Literature and Composition

 complexity.
-These readings will form the basis of class discussions focused on rhetorical decisions and authorial choices, and the ways in which these choices impact the writer°Øs purpose and contribute to the
+These readings will form the basis of class discussions focused on rhetorical decisions and authorial choices, and the ways in which these choices impact the writer‚Äôs purpose and contribute to the
 artistic unity of the text.
 In addition to studying models of masterful writing, students will compose essays in multiple genres, including argumentative, analytical, and researched compositions, while working toward mastery in the ability to control a wide range of the elements of effective writing.
 The study of vocabulary and grammatical conventions will be intertwined throughout the course, preparing students for college entrance exams and the rigors of college coursework.

 LANGUAGE AND COMPOSITION, ADVANCED PLACEMENT.Prerequisite: Completion of Lit. & Comp.
 II, grade of A or completion of Lit. & Comp.
 IIH, grade of B or higher both semesters